freshp1995/uibk_parsys_19/proseminar/01/ex1.md

 ### CWD

 This option (-cwd) is very important if you want to control the directory from which the job is run.
-When omitted the **$home** directory is used and this is usually not a good idea.
+When omitted, the **$home** directory is used and this is usually not a good idea.

 ### Syntax checking